The Vietnamese American Service Center

 As a brand new county program, VASC needed a website and reached out to us for support.
-Their visitors are very diverse in terms of language and culture, age, and socioeconomic status, and their goal is always to be able to support as many people as possible, and their website needs to reflect that goal.
+Their visitors are very diverse in terms of language and culture, age, and socioeconomic status, awith the goal of supporting as many people as possible, something the website needed to reflect.

 ● Understand the needs of users who have a wide variety of different backgrounds, cultures, ages, and socioeconomic statuses.